 Generators with air-water heat exchanger are supplied with a water leak sensor intended to detect water leaks from the radiator into the generator.
 This sensor must be connected to the control panel, according to the generator connection diagram.
 The signal of this sensor must be used to activate the alarm.

-When this protection actuates, the heat exchanger must be inspected and, if any water leak is detected, the generator must be shut down and the problem corrected.
+When this protection actuates, the heat exchanger must be inspected and if any water leak is detected the be inspected and, if any water leak is detected, the generator must be shut down and the problem corrected.